 3. Insulated Bedding

 Keep super warm sleeping bags and other insulated bedding for severe cold emergency in which there was no power or heat.
+Use wool or fleece blankets and sleeping bags designed for cold weather.

-4. Emergency Heating
+4. Portable Heaters For Emergency Heating

 5. Drinking Water